Car Insurance for Drivers With Disabilities

 • Amputation

-Your insurance company may learn about your condition due to a change to your driver’s license or an incident in your driving history (e.g. a car accident caused by a heart attack), or you may choose to disclose it to them.
+An insurance company may learn about a driver’s health condition due to changes to their driver’s license or incidents in their driving history (e.g. a car accident caused by a heart attack).
+A driver may also choose to disclose any health conditions to their car insurance company.

-In certain cases, your insurance company might require you to install certain modifications in your vehicle to reduce your risk on the road—or you may already have adaptive equipment.
+In some cases, your insurance company might require you to install certain modifications in your vehicle to reduce your risk on the road.
+Or, you may already have adaptive equipment, such as a wheelchair-accessible vehicle.

 Modification